Work Bitch

-"Work Bitch" (edited for radio as "Work Work") is a song by American singer Britney Spears released as the lead single for her eighth studio album, Britney Jean (2013).
+"Work Bitch" (edited for radio as "Work Work") is a song recorded by American singer Britney Spears for her eighth studio album Britney Jean (2013).
 It was written by Spears, will.i.am, Otto Knows, Sebastian Ingrosso, Anthony Preston and Ruth-Anne Cunningham.
 The song's production was handled by Ingrosso, Jettman and Adams, while vocal production was done by Adams and Preston.
-"Work Bitch" made its premiere on September 15, 2013, on iHeartRadio and select Clear Channel radio stations and was released as the lead single from the album on September 16, 2013, by RCA Records from the record alongside a clean version titled "Work Work".
+"Work Bitch" made its premiere on September 15, 2013, on iHeartRadio and select Clear Channel radio stations and was released as the lead single from Britney Jean the following day, by RCA Records.

 "Work Bitch" is an EDM song containing mostly spoken lyrics, where Spears repeatedly exhorts "bitches" to "get to work".
 "Work Bitch" garnered critical acclaim, with praise drawn towards its production and female empowerment lyrics.
 It received several certifications from multiple countries.
 "Work Bitch" debuted and peaked at number 12 on the Billboard Hot 100.
 Outside of the United States, "Work Bitch" peaked within the top ten of the charts in 14 countries, including Canada, France, Spain and the United Kingdom.

 An accompanying music video for "Work Bitch" was directed by Ben Mor and filmed in Malibu, California and released in October 2013.
 It is one of the most expensive music videos of all time and has generated acclaim from critics, who praised Spears' dancing and the visual cinematography.